Thank you for reading our post, please rate this article at the end.

 A camping trip might be the perfect antidote to a stressful and busy life.
 Research suggests that spending just two hours per week in nature can significantly boost your subjective well-being.

 And what better way to surpass that timing threshold than camping for a few days?
-Well, Nature exposure has been linked to greater levels of life satisfaction.
-Yet these mental health benefits go beyond just being in nature.
+Exposure to nature has been linked to higher levels of life satisfaction; however, these mental health benefits extend beyond simply being in nature.

 For example, exposure to sunlight while camping can boost your serotonin levels, a neurotransmitter responsible for feelings of happiness and well-being.